DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

     }
   },  {
     text: "Application details – Not eligible for funding (international address)",
-    caption: "Figure 3: The application details screen showing the candidate is not eligible for home tuition fee funding because their address in not in the UK",
+    caption: "Figure 3: The application details screen showing the candidate is not eligible for home tuition fee funding because their address is not in the UK",
     img: {
       src: "application-details-not-eligible-for-funding-address.png"
     }